HighwayThree/jira-extract-issue-keys/README.md

 ## Usage

-An example of a pipeline using this actino can be found at:
+An example of a pipeline using this action can be found at:
 > https://github.com/HighwayThree/jira-github-action-integration-demo/blob/master/.github/workflows/ci.yml